selfcommunity/developers-doc/docs/apireference/v2/course/get_course_info.md

 title: Get Course Info
 ---

-This endpoint retrieves a specific course information.
+This endpoint retrieves a specific course information; you can also emulate a specific community user using the `user` parameter.

 :::info

-The `view` param with values `edit` and `dashboard` needs creator or manager role.
+The `view` param with values `edit` and `dashboard` needs creator or manager role.<br/>
+The user making the request must be the creator or a manager although the `user` parameter will be passed to emulate a specific user.

 :::